Racism in Peru: Ethnic violence and genocide

-Terruqeo
+Terruqueo: A Divisive Rhetorical Tactic

-Right-wing groups in Peru often used the terruqeo, a negative campaigning and often racist method of fearmongering used to describe anti-Fujimorists, left-wing political opponents and those who are against the neoliberal status quo as terrorists or terrorist sympathizers, with the tactic primarily being used by right-wing parties, especially among Fujimorists.
-Since the 1980s, the word terruco has been openly used by right-wing politicians in Peru to target left-wing, progressive and indigenous groups, often in a racist manner.
+In Peru, certain right-wing groups have employed a strategy known as terruqueo, which involves utilizing negative campaigning and occasionally adopting a racist tone.
+This tactic is used to label those opposed to anti-Fujimorist viewpoints, left-wing political opponents, and critics of the existing neoliberal status quo as either terrorists or sympathizers of terrorism.
+This strategy is often associated with right-wing parties, particularly within the Fujimorist movement.
+Since the 1980s, the term terruco has been publicly employed by right-wing politicians in Peru to target left-wing, progressive, and indigenous groups, sometimes resorting to racial overtones.

-The polarized electoral contest during the second round of the 2021 Peruvian general election resulted in a series of messages on social networks following the first round of voting attacking voters who voted for Pedro Castillo, a rural teacher of Andean origin who wore his traditional hat and speaker of Andean Spanish.
-In the messages, voters were called ignorant, and incited the destruction of rural environments and the genocide of native communities, the supposed electoral base of Peru Libre.
-Conservative politician Rafael López Aliaga would reportedly call for death in two separate incidents; in May 2021 he allegedly chanted "Death to communism!
+During the polarized second round of the 2021 Peruvian general election, a barrage of messages surfaced on social media, targeting voters who had chosen Pedro Castillo, a rural teacher of Andean heritage, known for wearing traditional attire and speaking in Andean Spanish.
+These messages portrayed these voters as ignorant and advocated for harm to rural areas and indigenous communities, which were considered the base of support for Peru Libre.
+Conservative politician Rafael López Aliaga reportedly made statements inciting violence, including allegedly chanting "Death to communism!
 Death to Cerrón!
-Death to Castillo!" to supporters and at the Respect My Vote rally that was organized by Willax TV owner Erasmo Wong Lu on 26 June 2021, he supposedly stated "Death to communism, get out of here, filthy communists, you have awakened the lion, to the streets!"
+Death to Castillo!" to supporters in May 2021.
+Additionally, during a rally organized by Willax TV owner Erasmo Wong Lu on June 26, 2021, he was said to have proclaimed "Death to communism, get out of here, filthy communists, you have awakened the lion, to the streets!"

-When the 2022–2023 Peruvian political protests occurred, right-wing groups and the government of Dina Boluarte used the terruqueo to label protesters as terrorists, providing an excuse for authorities to use violence with impunity.
+During the 2022–2023 Peruvian political protests, the term terruqueo was again wielded, this time by both right-wing factions and the government of Dina Boluarte, to brand protesters as terrorists.
+This labeling provided authorities with a pretext to respond with force, often without accountability.